GarciaRonald/rock-paper-scissors/README.md

 ## A JavaScrip project from "The Odin Project"

+### Feb 17, 2025
+Updated application to have a UI based on lessons on DOM manipulation and events.

-This game is to be played from the Console using Chrome's Developer Tools.
+~~This game is to be played from the Console using Chrome's Developer Tools.~~